amanchadha/FRVSR-GAN/README.md

 ## Dataset

 To train and evaluate our proposed model, we used the [Vimeo90K](http://data.csail.mit.edu/tofu/dataset/vimeo_septuplet.zip) dataset collected in the TOFlow project of MIT CSAIL which contains around 90,000 7-frame HR sequences with a fixed resolution (448 x 256), extracted from 39K video clips from Vimeo.com.
 When training our models, we generate the corresponding LR frame for each HR input frame by performing 4x down-sampling.
-To extend our dataset further, we have also built a video-to-frames tool to collect more data for testing from YouTube.
+To extend our dataset further, we have also built a video-to-frames tool to collect more data from YouTube, augmenting our dataset to roughly 47K clips.
+Our training/validation/test split was 80%/10%/10%.

 ## Results